pyFFTW/pyFFTW/README.txt

 A comprehensive unittest suite is included with the source.

-The documentation can be found at http://hgomersall.github.com/pyFFTW/ , and the source is on github: https://github.com/hgomersall/pyFFTW .
+The documentation can be found at http://hgomersall.github.com/pyFFTW/ , the source is on github: https://github.com/hgomersall/pyFFTW and the python package index page is here: http://pypi.python.org/pypi/pyFFTW .